 Giulia started out with Wolf Connection by coming to the monthly community hikes.
 When she learned that the organization’s mission was primarily centered on nurturing the development of youth/adults while integrating the animal and nature experience, she knew that she had found her heart’s desire.
 Finding her heart and her soul through her connection with nature, the wolves and giving to the clients in need, Giulia is privileged to bring her MFT training to lead the Program Department and Human Services Department.

-Lead of Grants and Donor Relations
+Lead of Foundation and Donor Relations

 Cate came to Wolf Connection through her search for community and family in her new home of Los Angeles.
 After spending a majority of her adult life traveling and moving from place to place, Wolf Connection was the anchor that Cate was looking for and she’s been part of the pack ever since.
 Wolf Connection gives Cate the opportunity to combine her passions of promoting healthy child development, safe communities for children and families to prosper, and teaching through adventure education.
 Her background includes practice as a behavior modification specialist with at-risk youth in group home settings, as a juvenile justice advocate in the legal field, winning the Philadelphia Bar Association’s Law Student Outstanding Award, and as a civil rights instructor at Camden High School in Camden, New Jersey, the most dangerous city in America.